zonca/zonca.github.io-source/content/2015-09-17-ipython-jupyter-notebook-sdsc-comet.md

 ### One time setup on Comet

-Login to a comet login node, edit the `.bashrc` file in your home folder (with `nano .bashrc` for example) and add `module load python scipy` at the bottom.
+Login into a Comet login node, edit the `.bashrc` file in your home folder (with `nano .bashrc` for example) and add `module load python scipy` at the bottom.
 This makes sure you always have the Python environment loaded in all your jobs.

-You need to be able to ssh from a node to another node on comet with no need of a password.
+You need to be able to SSH from a node to another node on comet with no need of a password.
 Create a new SSH certificate with `ssh-keygen`, hit enter to keep all default options, DO NOT ENTER A PASSWORD.
 Then use `ssh-copy-id comet.sdsc.edu`, enter your password to make sure the key is copied in the authorized hosts.
 Now you can check it works by executing:

     ssh comet.sdsc.edu